E P George

 The Bidura Effect

 The attitudes, faith and identity of a young social worker are transformed by his relationship with an elderly, house-bound Aboriginal woman.
 Her tragic story is compelling and confronting.
-This is skillful and high-impact writing.
+This is skilful and high-impact writing.

 An extract from The Bidura Effect